SB 866 (as amended on 6/16): Vaccine Consent for Minors

-SB 866 authorizes a minor 15 years of age or older to consent to vaccines that meet FDA (U.S. Food and Drug Administration) approval and meets the recommendations of the ACIP (Advisory Committee on Immunization Practices), without the consent of the parent or guardian.
-The bill also authorizes a vaccine provider, as defined, to administer a vaccine pursuant to the bill.
+SB 866 would have authorized a minor 15 years of age or older to consent to vaccines that meet FDA (U.S. Food and Drug Administration) approval and meets the recommendations of the ACIP (Advisory Committee on Immunization Practices), without the consent of the parent or guardian.
+The bill also would have authorized a vaccine provider, as defined, to administer a vaccine pursuant to the bill.

-Parental choice about which vaccines their minor children will receive is entirely thrown out by SB 866.
-This is an incremental step toward giving minor children autonomy outside of their parents’ protection and making the government the “parent” by overriding parents’ beliefs and choices regarding their children’s medical treatments.
-This bill erodes a parent’s authority and responsibility over their children’s health and gives the final choice to the child and the state government.
+Parental choice about which vaccines their minor children will receive would have been entirely thrown out by SB 866.
+This was goin to be an incremental step toward giving minor children autonomy outside of their parents’ protection and making the government the “parent” by overriding parents’ beliefs and choices regarding their children’s medical treatments.
+Beyond that, the bill would have eroded a parent’s authority and responsibility over their children’s health and gives the final choice to the child and the state government.